 Where a VCT has only non-executive directors, the UK Code principles relating to directors' remuneration do not apply.
-However, in line with the requirements of the AIC Code, the Company does have a Remuneration Committee, comprising the full Board, which is chaired by Jane Stewart.
-The Committee held two meetings during the year ended 30 November 2024 to review the policy for, and the level of, Directors' remuneration.
+However, the Company does have a Remuneration Committee, which is chaired by Alison Fielding.
+The Committee held one meeting during the year ended 28 February 2025 to review the policy for, and the level of, Directors' Remuneration.

 The level of remuneration of the Directors has been set in order to attract and retain individuals of a calibre appropriate to the future development of the Company.
-Details of the remuneration of each Director and the Company's policy on Directors' remuneration are provided in the Directors' Remuneration Report on pages 53 to 56.
+Details of the remuneration of each Director and of the Company's policy on Directors' remuneration are provided in the Directors' Remuneration Report on pages 49 to 52.